michaelcychan/village-doctor/README.md

 [X] As a doctor,
 so that I can keep my store up to date,
 I want to delete items that are no longer available.

+[X] As a doctor,
+so that I can stocktake,
+I want to all transactions to be saved.

+[] As a doctor,
+so that I can stocktake,
+I want to see previous transactions.

 [] As a doctor,
 so that the web functions are protected,